Argentina v Peru (1978 FIFA World Cup): Controversy

 Other leading players in the match denied any bribery or match fixing and argued that there is no evidence to support the stories, which speak of corruption and agreements.
-Héctor Chumpitaz, captain of Peru, declared that his team was never sold.
+Chumpitaz declared that his team was never sold.
 Jaime Duarte stated that "for 29 years they have been coming up with new stories and that there is no evidence to prove such bribes."
-César Cueto declared that this match was legitimate, and that the defeat was due to poor physical preparation and fatigue after eleven days of competition, describing the accusations as "press inventions".
+César Cueto declared that this match was legitimate, and that the defeat was due to poor physical preparation and fatigue after eleven days of competition, describing the accusations as "inventions from the press".
 Teófilo Cubillas declared that there was no arrangement and denied the rumors.
 He also stated that if they had played three times in those months, Argentina would have thrashed them again since shortly before Ecuador had also scored six goals against them and that Argentina itself had easily beaten them in another friendly.
 According to Cubillas, Peru "was going down" after losing to Brazil and Poland and that although they had won their group in the first phase of the Cup, the team was not doing well, unlike the Argentine team, which he described as "a waterspout that came upon us".
 Finally, Cubillas considered it absurd to think that Argentina sent tons of wheat to Peru, repaying the fact.
 He further added to his previous comments, stating that:

-Reactions from the Argentine players have been more aware of Videla's dictatorship with Leopoldo Luque stating "With what I know now, I can't say I am proud of my victory... but I didn't realize, most of us didn't.
-We just played football.”
-Similarly, Ricardo Villa commented “There is no doubt we were used politically.”
+Reactions from the Argentine players have been more aware of Videla's dictatorship with Leopoldo Luque stating: "With what I know now, I can't say I am proud of my victory... but I didn't realize, most of us didn't.
+We just played football."
+Similarly, Ricardo Villa commented: "There is no doubt we were used politically."

 In 2020, Dutch player Johnny Rep and Brazilian player Roberto Dinamite stated that the match had probably been arranged to "reassure the population".

-Former Peruvian senator Genaro Ledesma Izquieta denounced that the party's supposed arrangement was carried out during the Peruvian dictatorship under the condition that Videla would release 13 Peruvian political prisoners, this operation would have been part of the Operation Condor.
-In 2012, after statements by former legislator Ledesma, it was rumored that FIFA could annul Argentina's title in 1978 if it was proven that there was an arrangement in their match against Peru but the case hasn't gone any further.
-In an article published in 2018, the Peruvian journalist Valentín Ahón stated that he didn't believe that there were bribes or a pact between the dictatorships of Argentina and Peru.
+Former Peruvian senator Genaro Ledesma Izquieta denounced that the party's supposed arrangement was carried out during the Peruvian dictatorship under the condition that Videla would release 13 Peruvian political prisoners; this operation would have been part of Operation Condor.
+In an article published in 2018, Peruvian journalist Valentín Ahón stated that he didn't believe that there were bribes or a pact between the dictatorships of Argentina and Peru.

-In Popular Culture
+In popular culture

-The match is mentioned in the song La argentinidad al palo by the Argentine rock band Bersuit Vergarabat, mentioning "the 6 to 0 at Peru" among Argentina's several "achievements" in the form of a critical parody.
+The match is mentioned in the song "La argentinidad al palo" by Argentine rock band Bersuit Vergarabat in the eponymous album, mentioning "the 6 to 0 at Peru" among Argentina's several "achievements" in the form of a critical parody.